 2 sun-dried tomatoes

 2 Tbsp low-sodium soy sauce

 ½ tsp dried tarragon

 Add 6 cups water and ½ teaspoon salt, and bring back to a simmer.
-Reduce the heat to medium-low, and gently simmer until reduced by about one third, about 45 minutes.
+Reduce the heat to medium-low, and gently simmer until reduced by about one third, approximately 45 minutes.
 Strain the stock through a strainer into a large liquid measuring cup; use the back of a ladle to squeeze all the liquid out of the solids (there should be about 4 cups of stock).
-If not making gravy right away, let the stock cool to room temperature, then refrigerate for up to 3 days or freeze for up to 1 month.
+If not making gravy right away, let the stock cool to room temperature, then refrigerate for up to 3 days or freeze for up to a month.

-Chop up the fried sage, stir it into the gravy along with the parsley and season to taste with freshly ground black pepper.
+Chop up the fried sage, stir it into the gravy along with the parsley, and season to taste with freshly ground black pepper.

 2 packages Impossible or Beyond ground meat

 18 ounce chili sauce

 2 oz Thai sweet chili

 1 14 ounce can jellied cranberry sauce